dendrite-systems/langchain-dendrite-competition-analysis-agent/README.md

    Hi, I'm building an AI tool called FooBar.
 Please find any new potential competitors and summarise them.
 Send the summaries to me via [enter email here].
    ```

+<br /><br />
+## Why is Dendrite so slow the first time I run a tool, and then so fast?

+It's because the first time you call `client.extract("get all the product hunt posts")` our coding agents need to generate a script to fetch the products from the HTML.

+The next time you call the same prompt (and the website structure hasn't changed), the same script will be re-used – instantly returning the data.

+<br /><br />
 ## Contributing

 Have any cool ideas for features/improvements, create a pull request – contribution is warmly welcome! :)

-(I'd personally love to see chainlit added, I don't have time to add it now though)
+(I'd personally love to see chainlit added, I don't have time to add it now though!)

+<br /><br />
 ## Support

 If you have any questions or need help, please join the [Dendrite Discord](https://discord.gg/4rsPTYJpFb)